CUBRID/cubrid-testtools/CTP/README.md

 			* Check out CTP and configure CTP/conf/shell.conf for testing
 			```
 			# Test instance information.
 For ha shell, relatedhosts must be configured for slave
-			# The port configured will be updated into CUBRID conf for testing
+			# The property values configured will be updated into CUBRID conf for testing
 			env.instance1.ssh.host=192.168.1.10
 			#env.instance1.ssh.relatedhosts=192.168.1.11
 			env.instance1.ssh.port=22